First published: 18 March 2020

 - Stay in touch with your clients, even if you are not seeing them.
 If they are vulnerable or lonely, they will really value just having a conversation with someone they have come to know and trust.

-- As highlighted further up in this statement, you might be able to offer your clients some tips – over the phone, Skype or email – about how to stay as healthy as possible while at home.
+- As highlighted further up in this statement, you might be able to offer your clients some tips – over the phone, live video apps or email – about how to stay as healthy as possible while at home.
 This could include some simple self-help techniques and we will be providing online links and guidance to help you do this over the coming weeks.

 Compassion and acts of kindness are key during this challenging time to support those in our local community, and we know this is something our members are perfect at providing, even remotely.
 Just please remember to be compassionate to yourselves, too.